WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: POSTGRES_PASSWORD_FILE

-    Path to file containing the PostgreSQL password. use as an alternative to POSTGRES_PASSWORD.
+    Path to file containing the PostgreSQL password.
+Use as an alternative to POSTGRES_PASSWORD.

 .. envvar:: POSTGRES_USER